enamourous/tp/docs/UserGuide.md

 **Notes:**
 * Use `viewpayment INDEX` to show all payments made by a single member.
 * Use `viewpayment all` to view payments for every member in the current displayed list.
+* If the payment history is too long, feel free to use `findpayment`.

 **Examples:**
 * `viewpayment 2` — shows all payments made by the 2nd member.